 address gender equality.

 Now, more than ever, there's a strong call-to-action to press forward and progress gender parity.
-The International Women's Day 2018 campaign theme is #PressforProgress.
-There's a strong call for motivating and uniting friends, colleagues and whole communities to think, act and be gender inclusive.
+The International Women's Day 2019 campaign theme is #BalanceforBetter.
+There is no doubt it will be a better world when it is a more gender-balanced world.

 Individually, we're one drop but together we're an ocean.
 Commit to a "gender parity mindset" via progressive action.
 Let's all collaborate to accelerate gender parity, so our collective action powers equality worldwide.

-Celebrate the day with our new 'Empower' charity necklace for Care International, or our female 'Strength' necklace.
+Celebrate the day with our 'Empower' charity necklace for Care International, or our female 'Strength' necklace.
 And available to order now - our new "Sisterhood" necklace, in support of Women for Women International.